 My Top 50 Video Games

 I thought it might be a fun idea to create a Top 50 list of my favorite games.
-The idea going forward is to keep the list updated.
+Going forward I'll be keeping the list updated, albeit over at my Grouvee account.
 If I play a game I feel is better than, say, the last 5 games on the list it’ll be placed in the 45th slot with whatever is in the 50th slot being dropped off.

 Now, without further ado, here’s the list.